2014–15 South-West Indian Ocean cyclone season

 The 2014–15 South-West Indian Ocean cyclone season was an above average event in tropical cyclone formation.
 It began on November 15, 2014, and ended on April 30, 2015, with the exception for Mauritius and the Seychelles, for which it ended on May 15, 2015.
 These dates conventionally delimit the period of each year when most tropical and subtropical cyclones form in the basin, which is west of 90°E and south of the Equator.
 Tropical and subtropical cyclones in this basin are monitored by the Regional Specialised Meteorological Centre in Réunion.

 Seasonal summary

 During October 2014, the Mauritius Meteorological Services issued its seasonal outlook for the summer of 2014–15 and predicted that between ten and twelve named storms would develop during the season.
 The first tropical disturbance of the season developed on November 16, and quickly developed into the first named storm of the season and was named Adjali by Mauritius.
-The last tropical storm of this season, Tropical Depression 14, that would be Ikola, strengthened to a Category 1 tropical cyclone before it crossed on the Australian basin the next day.
+The last tropical storm of this season, Tropical Depression 14, later known as Ikola, strengthened to a Category 1 tropical cyclone before it crossed on the Australian basin the next day.
 2 storms, Bansi and Eunice, became Very Intense Tropical Cyclones.